Estimated reading time: 5 minutes

 It’s also important to consider the reverse of this scripture.
 Patience needs faith, and sometimes, we struggle to be patient with others simply because we don’t have enough faith in them.
 We don’t believe enough in their intentions, skillsets, or ability to make the right decisions.
 It is true that faith requires trust, and when trust is broken, our patience also suffers.
 It makes us question the outcomes and tire from the disagreements.
 We see other’s actions as selfish, causing our tolerance to decrease.
 So, what do we do when we can’t trust others?

 We trust God.

 When we place our faith in others, they will inevitably disappoint us.
 The pain can feel overwhelming, and at times – suffocating.
-Brokenness and sorrow have the power to cripple us when we allow them to exist in our souls for longer than they should.
+Brokenness and sorrow have the power to cripple us when they exist in our souls for longer than they should.
 There is no magic trick that immediately eradicates them, but movement will damper them.
-Whether it be a loss of a loved one or a job layoff, it is natural to feel pain and we do not just get over it.
+Whether it be a loss of a loved one or a job layoff, it is natural to feel pain.
+We do not just get over it.
 Even Jesus felt immense sorrow, but He understood the power of movement.
 In His pain, Jesus moved by first praying.
 He taught us that we have to lean on God to manage through those emotions while we keep pressing forward, even if forward is crawling 1mm a day.

 Let Patience Have its Perfect Work